The Best Travel Insurance for Seniors Over 80

 • The most affordable comprehensive plan for travelers over 80, with an average premium of $355

-• Provides up to $150,000 in Emergency Medical coverage, which is more protection than what’s offered by more expensive policies
+• Provides up to $150,000 in Emergency Medical coverage, which is more protection than what’s offered by higher-cost policies

-• Includes additional support for senior travelers through unique benefits like concierge services and identity theft protection
+• Includes additional support through unique benefits like concierge services and identity theft protection

 Best Travel Medical Travel Insurance For Seniors Over 80